-29 Vis alterum exemplum?
-Accipe hunc M. Catonem recentiorem, cum quo et infestius fortuna egit et pertinacius.
-Cui cum omnibus locis obstitisset, novisa long-suffering old man, who was sea-tossed amid every hardship and yet was unconquered both by poverty (which his troubles at home made more burdensome) and by toil, including the drudgery of military service.
+a long-suffering old man, who was sea-tossed amid every hardship and yet was unconquered both by poverty (which his troubles at home made more burdensome) and by toil, including the drudgery of military service.
 He was much tried at home, whether we think of his wife, a woman of rough manners and shrewish tongue, or of the children whose intractability showed them to be more like their mother than their father.
 And if you consider the facts, he lived either in time of war, or under tyrants, or under a democracy, which is more cruel than wars and tyrants.
 The war lasted for twentyseven years; b then the state became the victim of the Thirty Tyrants, of whom many were his personal enemies.
-At the last came that climax of condemnation under the gravest of charges: they accused him of disturbing the state religion and corrupting the youth, c and declared that this wrong influence was exerted against the gods, against the council, and against the state in general.
-Next came the prison, and the cup of poison.^d But all these measures changed the soul of Socrates so little that they did not even change his features.
+At the last came that climax of condemnation under the gravest of charges: they accused him of disturbing the state religion and corrupting the youth, for they declared that he had influenced the youth to defy the gods, to defy the council, and to defy the state in general.
+Next came the prison, and the cup of poison.d But all these measures changed the soul of Socrates so little that they did not even change his features.
 What wonderful and rare distinction!
 He maintained this attitude up to the very end, and no man ever saw Socrates too much elated or too much depressed.
 Amid all the disturbance of Fortune, he was undisturbed.